Classical and Mediterranean Studies

 Students who major in Classical and Mediterranean studies are unlimited in their post-undergraduate opportunities.
 Our Program has traditionally provided a thorough preparation for the rigor of medical and law schools.
 But our students have entered every possible type of career, often seemingly far removed from their major, from medical illustration to journalism to accounting.
 The linguistic, analytical, and interpretive skills taught and refined in studying the classics are useful in all areas of life; and classics students, having explored the ever-changing world of the ancient Greeks, Romans and their neighbors, are fully able to adapt to the ever-changing world in which we live today.
 In addition, a few of our majors have entered teaching and thus relieved the national shortage of Latin teachers, and others have gone on into graduate studies in classics, archaeology, or anthropology, as well as other areas.

 The nine full-time faculty members of our Program are committed to the interdisciplinary study of Mediterranean antiquity, integrating the ancient texts with material and visual culture, both in their teaching and in their research.
-Faculty members have recently published books brothels and taverns in ancient Greece, on the effects of imperial government upon average citizens in Roman Egypt, and on Roman and Byzantine graves; they lead summer programs for students overseas; and one colleague directs the Kenchreai Excavations, a long-term archaeological project in southern Greece, and at Caesarea, in Israel.
+Faculty members have recently published books brothels and taverns in ancient Greece, on the effects of imperial government upon average citizens in Roman Egypt, and on Roman and Byzantine graves; they lead summer programs for students overseas; and one colleague directs long-term archaeological projects at Kenchreai, in southern Greece, and at Caesarea, in Israel.

 The faculty has gained a widespread reputation for consistently inspired and inspiring teaching, confirmed by excellent teaching evaluations and numerous University teaching awards.
 Furthermore, not only do we all serve as major advisers, we also allow our majors to choose their adviser, thus giving our students even more opportunities to discuss questions outside class and to develop professional relationships with their teachers.

 Dr. Daniel Solomon